-Operation of the EG-400-5TM
+Operation of the EG-400TM

-The functions of the EG-400-5[TM] switches are described below:
+The functions of the EG-400TM switches are described below:

-- The mode switch allows the user to: - select temperature measurement in degrees F or C - select the temperature for the "low" warning alarm for each compartment within a selected range.
+- The mode switch allows the user to: - o Enter the calibration mode to select temperature measurement in degrees F or C. - Enter the calibration mode to set the temperature for the "low" warning alarm for each compartment within a selected range.
 This allows the unit to be tailored for each application.
 The low-warning alarm is an indicator that the compartment has exceeded the default or owner's pre-set value and that further monitoring is suggested.
-Whichever compartment triggers the low alarm will be shown on the LED bank and the digital temperature readout will be switched to the compartment triggering the alarm. - Return to the run, or monitor, operation - The Up and Down switches are used to make changes in the values during the setting mode and to switch between engine, generator and auxiliary temperatures in the run mode.
+Whichever compartment triggers the low alarm will be shown on the LED bank and the digital temperature readout will be switched to the compartment triggering the alarm. - Return to the run, or monitor, operation (the unit will automatically return to the run mode from the calibration mode after a short waiting period). - The "Up" and "Down" switches are used to make changes in the values during the setting mode and to switch between engine and generator temperatures in the run mode.
 When the digital readout is selected for the engine compartment, the engine LED will be lit.
-When the up or down switch is activated again (in the run mode), the unit will cycle through the other channels, displaying the led of the channel selected and the temperature for that channel. - The dim switch will allow the owner to dim the brightness of the display for night driving. - The silence switch can be used to silence a "low" alarm for a short period of time to allow the owner to monitor the situation without the disturbance of the alarm.
+When the up or down switch is activated again (in the run mode), the generator compartment temperature will be displayed and the generator LED will be lit.
+Thus, the owner can toggle between the two compartments at will. - The dim switch will allow the owner to dim the brightness of the display for night driving. - The silence switch can be used to silence a "low" alarm for a short period of time to allow the owner to monitor the situation without the disturbance of the alarm.
 The alarm will again sound after a pre-set time.
 The silence switch will not work for the pre-set "high" alarm.
 The high alarm is triggered by a temperature which is sufficiently high to indicate a very high probability of a serious operation problem or fire.

-The operation of the EG-400-5^m is very straight forward.
-The unit will come pre-set with default values considered to be acceptable for the majority of owners (250 degrees F/120 degrees C).
-Provisions are made to allow the user to tailor the unit to specific conditions for each application.
+The operation of the EG-400TM is very straight forward.
+The unit will come pre-set with default values for the "low" alarm which are considered to be acceptable for the majority of owners (250 degrees F/120 degrees C).
+Provisions are made to allow the user to tailor the unit to specific conditions for each application (see next paragraph).
 Once the unit is adjusted for the specific motorhome conditions, no other adjustment is needed.
-The owner can quickly select the channel to monitor.
-If an abnormal condition develops in any channel, the owner will be given preliminary warning via the "low" (operator selected value) warning alarm.
+The owner can quickly select the compartment to monitor.
+If an abnormal condition develops in either compartment, the owner will be given preliminary warning via the "low" (operator selected value) warning alarm.
 The unit will immediately switch to monitor that compartment.
 The unit will be locked on that compartment until the abnormal condition is resolved (or until an alarm is detected on a higher priority channel).
 By locking on the compartment with the abnormal condition, the owner can monitor the temperature to determine if inspection is needed.
 The owner can silence the alarm for short periods of time while evaluating the situation.